-Gower and Donegal artist.
+Derry City and Donegal-based artist.
 My work is featured in John Lewis.

-Born in Hereford, educated in Cardiff and London, I am a professional Swansea-based contemporary artist, specializing in oil paintings.
-All my life I have loved being creative – whether it was drawing and sketching as a teenager, drawing with oil pastels and screen print-making in my 20s and finally focusing on photography and oil painting in adult life.
+All my life I have loved being creative – whether it was drawing and sketching as a teenager, embroidery, sewing, drawing with oil pastels and screen print-making in my 20s and finally focusing on photography and oil painting in adult life.

 I paint most days.
 My work focuses on light and colour, whether I paint rural landscapes, urban streets, seascapes or figurative work.
-I like to paint people walking around in their everyday lives, painting moods, anticipations, and atmospheres, trying to express presence and pathos.
-I notice things that others miss.
-I am fascinated by details and relationships.
+I am primarily a landscape painter.
+I like to simplify images and use a “clean palette” to recreate vivid but natural colours.
+I am fascinated by light and colour but also details.

 In my work, I am drawn to light and shadows and how they shape our emotions.
 I remember visiting the South of France as a teenager and being mesmerized by the dazzling light, I have been attempting to capture that excitement about light in my paintings ever since.
 I aim to make people look at the ordinary and see the extraordinary beauty in it.